 Are many Norwegian women gold diggers? (an apartment case)

-Even if Norwegian people have one of the highest incomes in Europe, the Norwegian households are the 3rd more indebted households among the OECD countries.
+Even if Norwegian people earn among the highest incomes on average in Europe, the Norwegian households are the 3rd more indebted households among the OECD countries.
 (1. Denmark 2.
 Netherlands 3.
 Norway… 17.
 USA).
 In 2015, The Norwegian household debt was equal to 222% of their yearly disposable income.
 Taking into account, there was a huge rise in real estate prices in between 2005 and 2016, I think the young Norwegian couples are more indebted than older Norwegian couples.
 In other words, you date a Norwegian woman, you live with her, and you end up with the biggest debt of your life.

 I talk about a serious relationship case but I don’t think it is so different during dating because it is a mindset.
 Those women would like to get as many things as they could.
 They want the best.
 They think there is no limit of money and time.
 A man should be a money provider to be a companion.

-Huge gap between what we say about Norwegian women and my experience
+Huge gap between what “fake news” media say about Norwegian women and my experience

 Here is a video of a guy who went to the places I went in Oslo.
 You can see there is no action.
 The title of the youtube video is “Beautiful Norwegian women” but there are perhaps only 2 of them in this 11 minutes video.